ACATS Applicant’s Guide

 3. Available funding

-- up to 75% of eligible expenditures for Transportation projects in the Territories
+- up to 75% of eligible expenditures for transportation projects implemented in the Territories

 4. Eligibility assessment criteria